 Here are four reasons you might be struggling with the motivation to save money, and how to overcome them.

-Lacking purpose?
+Losing your motivation to save?
 Get clear about your priorities

 Let’s be honest: Saving for the sake of saving isn’t very fun.
 If you’re saving money without specific goals in mind, you probably aren’t getting a lot of joy out of saving.
 So many of us begin our financial lives saving simply because we know we should, and then lose motivation quickly as soon as life and the temptation of fun purchases start to get in the way.